Public transport in Athens: Line 1

 Line 1 (the Green Line) serves 24 stations, and forms the oldest line of the Athens metro network.
 Runs from Piraeus station to Kifissia station and covers a distance of 25.6-kilometre (15.9 mi).
-There are also transfer connections with the Blue (line 3) at Monastiraki station and with Red (line 2) at Omonia and Attiki stations.
+There are also transfer connections with the Blue (line 3) at Monastiraki and Piraeus station and with Red (line 2) at Omonia and Attiki stations.

 Line 2

-Line 2 (the Red Line) runs from Anthoupoli station to Elliniko station and covers a distance of 17.5 km (10.9 mi).[116]
+Line 2 (the Red Line) runs from Anthoupoli station to Elliniko station with a total number of stations being 20 and covers a distance of 17.5 km (10.9 mi).[116]
 The line connects the western suburbs of Athens with the southeast suburbs, passing through the center of Athens.
 The Red line has transfer connections with the Green (line 1) at Attiki and Omonia Square stations.
-There are also transfer connections with the Blue (line 3) at the Syntagma Square station and with the Tram at Syntagma Square, Sygrou-Fix and Agios Ioannis stations.
+There are also transfer connections with the Blue (line 3) at the Syntagma Square station and with the Tram at Syntagma Square, Syngrou-Fix station and Neos Kosmos station.
+There is a planned expansion of this line from Anthoupoli to Ilion, and the estimated completion date is 2028.